 - Asynchronous services

-For the latest information on state-specific billing and reimbursements, read the National Policy Center – Center for Connected Health Policy’s COVID-19-related state actions.
+Read the National Policy Center – Center for Connected Health Policy’s COVID-19-related state actions for the latest information on state-specific billing and reimbursements.

 Most insurance providers will cover at least some form of telehealth.
-When exploring coverage options, including high-deductible health plans, check with providers to see if they cover reimbursement for any of these services.
+When exploring coverage options, including high-deductible health plans, check with providers to see if they cover reimbursement for these services.